 I additionally focused my research on the assimilation or enculturation processes of this community.
 A 2016 study by Martin Christensen and his colleagues, "Do Student Nurses Experience Imposter Phenomenon?
 An International Comparison of Final Year Undergraduate Nursing Students Readiness for Registration," examined the occurrence of the “imposter phenomenon” in undergraduate nursing students preparing to graduate.
 In their words, “preparing for graduation and the ‘real life-world’ of professional nursing practice invokes in many final year nursing students feelings of anxiety, depression and stress,” as well as “feelings of doubt, inadequacy and insecurity as to the expectations of the Registered Nurse role and responsibilities” (Chritensen et al., 2785).
 Sometimes termed “transition shock,” this phenomenon occurs in individuals at all stages in life who are facing a major shift in their role in society.
 I was curious if such a phenomenon occurred in first-year nursing students as well, especially those in direct-admit programs, where they had to deal with the transition to both being a college student and being in a professional program.

 In my interview with Julia, she expressed feeling similar emotions as described in Christensen et al.’s study upon entering college.
 At the start, she saw her chosen college career as somewhat impermanent, in that “there was the sense of, like, ‘well I could still do other things and I don’t know if I’m gonna love it’” and thoughts of “’yeah, I’m in school for nursing but there are also, you know, how do I commit to one thing for the rest of my life right now?’”
 (Earnest).
-For Julia, the turning point came when she realized “,these other people were all gonna be the nurses of 2020 and we’re all working toward the same goals and these are people who are going to be my colleagues,” which gave “such an intense sense of belonging” (Earnest).
+For Julia, the turning point came when she realized “these other people were all gonna be the nurses of 2020 and we’re all working toward the same goals and these are people who are going to be my colleagues,” which gave “such an intense sense of belonging” (Earnest).
 Still, her process of assimilating into the BSN program was fraught with insecurity:

 “Coming out of high school, there’s this sense of, like, ‘oh, I’m young and I can do anything,’ but the second you make a decision, that limits you, and then you can’t do anything.
 I mean, you could, but it would be harder for you.
 And so it’s hard to go from, like, this big, open world with all of these options, which is a perception, not actually reality, to a very narrow focus: ‘This is what I’m doing, I’m going to be a nurse and I’m going to spend all my time working toward being a nurse and that’s going to be all my time and I better love it.’
 You have to have that kind of mental shift from it being a choice you made to an actual part of you” (Earnest).